isomerpages/nlb-biblioasia/_holding-area/A Longtime Brewing: The Story of Singapore’s Beer Industry.md

 <img src="/images/Online%20Only%20Articles/Beer/business_drink_beer.png" style="width: 85%;">
 <div style="background-color: white;">Tiger Beer was advertised as a nutritious health drink. <i>Source: (left) Straits Times, 1 December 1932, (right) 16 September 1935 © SPH Media Limited.
 Permission required for reproduction.</i></div>

+#### **Tiger’s Rival**

+Malayan Breweries, however, was not alone in eyeing the local beer drinking market.
+In 1933, Archipelago Brewery Company (ABC) opened Singapore’s second brewery, which was also located along Alexandra Road.
+ABC was backed by Messrs O’Wehry and Co. of Batavia, and Becks Brewery from Germany, whose beers had been imported into Malaya since 1893.
+ABC also boasted a million-dollar set up and claimed to have a production capacity of 450,000 gallons of beer a year.